I beg to move,

 We all know that decisions relating to technology can have unintended consequences.
 We are discussing one such consequence: the impact on our health.
-Similarly, it could be argued the effects on our mental health are being caused by online contact or screen time, but in combination with studies about animals, we can see that the signals themselves have effects.
+Similarly, it could be argued that the effects on our mental health are being caused by online contact or screen time, but in combination with studies about animals, we can see that the signals themselves have effects.
 Animals do not look at screens or use social media.

-In the past, no matter what questions, evidence or concerns have been put to Public Health England or the Department of Health and Social Care, they have responded with their standard reply, which includes them saying that they have thoroughly assessed the evidence in the 2012 report by the Independent Advisory Group on Non-ionising Radiation.
-The World Health Organisation International Agency for Research on Cancer classified all radio frequency signals as possible human carcinogens in 2011, based on significant increased risks of gliomas and acoustic neuromas associated with mobile or cordless phone use in humans, as well as animal and mechanistic studies.
+In the past, no matter what questions, evidence or concerns have been put to Public Health England or the Department of Health and Social Care, they have responded with their standard reply, which includes them saying that they have thoroughly assessed the evidence in the 2012 report by the independent Advisory Group on Non-ionising Radiation.
+The World Health Organisation International Agency for Research on Cancer classified all radio-frequency signals as possible human carcinogens in 2011, based on significant increased risks of gliomas and acoustic neuromas associated with mobile or cordless phone use in humans, as well as animal and mechanistic studies.
 Subsequent studies have strengthened the evidence in humans and provided clear evidence of tumours in animals.
 Some scientists are even calling for the classification to be upgraded to a definite carcinogen.

-Why, then, has Public Health England removed all mention of the IARC classification of radio frequency signals from its website?
+Why, then, has Public Health England removed all mention of the IARC classification of radio-frequency signals from its website?
 It informs people about other possible carcinogens.
 People cannot make informed decisions or protect those they are responsible for if the information is withheld.
-Will the Minister commit to ensuring that Public Health England informs people on its website and in leaflets, communications and presentations that all radio frequency signals are a possible human carcinogen?
+Will the Minister commit to ensuring that Public Health England informs people on its website and in leaflets, communications and presentations that all radio-frequency signals are a possible human carcinogen?